sbox-cost/sbox-cost.github.io/index.md

 ## Paper submission

 Two types of submissions will be accepted for this workshop:

 1. Short papers (up to 4 pages) reporting results of new or existing algorithms on the provided BBOB SBOX-COST suite of (box-constrained) test functions.
-LINK TO EXAMPLE DATA
-%Discussion of the impact of box-constraints on algorithm performance or on reproducibility is also encouraged.
+Please refer to the following link for the data and instructions on how to use it [LINK TO EXAMPLE DATA]()

-2. Longer papers (up to 8 pages) discussing aspects related to the presence of box-constraints. %The workshop aims to promote the research on theory and applications of algorithms to problems with box-constraints.
+2. Longer papers (up to 8 pages) discussing aspects related to the presence of box-constraints.

 Topics of interest (but not limited to) include:
  * New insights of existing algorithms when applied to box-constrained problems
  * Performance analysis and visualization of algorithms on the provided BBOB SBOX-COST suite of test functions
  * Algorithm design for box-constrained problems
  * Metrics for benchmarking algorithm performance on and complexity of box-constrained problems
  * Other aspects of box-constrained benchmarking optimization algorithms

 ### Instructions on submission

+For paper submission instructions and templates, please see the GECCO submission instructions: https://gecco-2023.sigevo.org/Paper-Submission-Instructions

 (see experimental setup), a doi of the zenodo submission with data and resproducibility steps